pretix/pretix-docs/docs/topics/public-profile-organizer-page.md

 ## How To

-Switching to the "Organizer page" tab at the top allows you to set customizations for your organizer page.
+Browse to "Organizers"→[Your Organizer]→"Settings" and click on the "Organizer page" tab.
+This page allows you to set customizations for your organizer page.
 The organizer page is the public profile of your organizer.
 You can take a look at it by clicking the :btn👁 Public profile: button in the bar at the top.

 ![Organizer settings page, on the organizer page tab, showing the following options: Header image, Use header image in its full size, Use header image also for events without an individually uploaded logo, Homepage text (in multiple languages).
 The "Public profile" button in the top bar is highlighted.](../../assets/screens/organizer/organizer-page-public-profile.png)